-Copyright © 2016 Edoardo Bernkopf et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright © Edoardo Bernkopf et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 Aim.
-To investigate the role of dental malocclusion treatment in the outcomes of Recurrent Acute Otitis Media (RAOM).
+Recurrent Acute Otitis Media (RAOM) is defined as the recurrence of 3 acute episodes within 6 months or 4 episodes during a year.
+The aim was to investigate the role of dental malocclusion treatment in the outcomes of RAOM.
 Materials and Methods.
-The clinical outcome (number of acute recurrences in 12 months) of 61 consecutive children treated medically for RAOM was analysed.
-Children underwent an odontostomatologic evaluation, a fiberoptic endoscopy, and skin-prick tests.
+The clinical outcome (number of acute recurrences in 12 months of follow-up) of 61 consecutive children treated medically for RAOM was analysed.
+Previous acute episodes were clinically documented by the primary care pediatrician.
+All children underwent an odontostomatological evaluation with teeth impression with alginate, pictures of the face, and pictures of the dental arches in order to identify sagittal, vertical, or transversal discrepancies.
+A fiber optic endoscope and skin-prick tests were also performed.
 Results.
-32 children (group A) were diagnosed with dental malocclusion and treated with a mandibular repositioning plate.
-Dental malocclusion was ruled out in the other 29 patients with RAOM, and they were used as controls (group B).
+32 children (group A, mean age: 6.6 years) were diagnosed with dental malocclusion and treated with a mandibular repositioning plate (Bernkopf-Bertarini device).
+The orthodontist evaluated monthly the tolerance to treatment and modified, if necessary, the oral device to allow orthodontic movements of teeth.
+Dental malocclusion was ruled out in the other 29 patients with RAOM, and they were used as controls (group B, mean age: 5.3 years).
 The two groups were homogeneous in terms of sex, exposure to RAOM risk factors, skin test results, and adenoid hypertrophy, while age was significantly higher in group A. Age, sex, exposure to RAOM risk factors, adenoid hypertrophy, and skin test results were not associated with RAOM outcome.
-Children in group A treated for dental malocclusion were strongly associated with a lower number of acute episode recurrences at both univariate (p < 0.0001) and multivariate analysis (p = 0.001).
+Children in group A treated for dental malocclusion were strongly associated with a lower number of acute episode recurrences at both univariate (p < 0.0001) and multivariate (p = 0.001) analysis.
 Conclusions.
-RAOM showed better outcomes in children with dental malocclusion wearing a mandibular repositioning device.
+In our case series, RAOM showed better outcomes in children with dental malocclusion wearing a mandibular repositioning device.
+Children from the age of three would benefit more from this device.
 Dental malocclusion in children with RAOM may play a role in the pathogenesis of Eustachian tube dysfunction.
+Otolaryngologists should look for dental malocclusion in children with middle ear diseases, with the possibility of referring them for orthodontic care.